jplalor/jplalor.github.io/content/pages/about.md

 # Updates

+1. **November 2018:** Successfully defended my Ph.D. thesis proposal
 1. **October 2018:** Our latest paper using the ComprehENotes test was accepted for publication by the Journal of Medical Internet Research
 1. **October 2018:** Talk at Notre Dame Mendoza College of Business
 1. **August 2018:** One paper accepted to EMNLP 2018
 1. **August 2018:** Two papers accepted to the UAI Uncertainty in Deep Learning workshop
-1. Summer 2018: Internship with the Amazon Alexa team in Cambridge, MA
+1. **Summer 2018:** Internship with the Amazon Alexa team in Cambridge, MA
-1. February 2018: Our paper *ComprehENotes: Development and Validation of an Instrument to Assess Patient EHR Note Reading Comprehension* was accepted for publication by the Journal of Medical Internet Research
+1. **February 2018:** Our paper *ComprehENotes: Development and Validation of an Instrument to Assess Patient EHR Note Reading Comprehension* was accepted for publication by the Journal of Medical Internet Research
-1. January 2018: I presented at the first Northern Lights Deep Learning Workshop in Tromso, Norway
+1. **January 2018:** I presented at the first Northern Lights Deep Learning Workshop in Tromso, Norway
-1. December 2017: I passed the [CICS Portfolio][24] and am now a PhD candidate
+1. **December 2017:** I passed the [CICS Portfolio][24] and am now a PhD candidate
-1. November 2017: I attended the AMIA Annual Symposium presenting our podium abstract on a new test of Electronic Health Record note comprehension
+1. **November 2017:** I attended the AMIA Annual Symposium presenting our podium abstract on a new test of Electronic Health Record note comprehension
-1. October 2017: I was at HCOMP 2017 to present CIFT as a Works in Progress poster
-1. September 2017: I gave a talk at Notre Dame to the ND Natural Language Processing group.
-Thanks to Prof. David Chiang for the invitation!

 # Teaching